structure 10 area 1 mariordo

 HISTORY AND EXPLORATION

 Joya de Ceren has an early settlement history that dates back to the Late Pre Classic (300 B.C.-200 A.D.).
 This early settlement was abandoned and ash covered by the massive volcanic eruption of Ilopango in c.536 A.D.
 This event had a disastrous effect on El Salvador, and disrupted trade routes throughout the Pacific Slope and the Highlands.
 It was originally thought that the eruption took place c.260 A.D.
-New evidence has demonstrated that this eruption likely took place centuries later, and may have been responsible for a global cooling event, with failed crops and famines as noted in Chinese, Irish, Byzantine and Roman historical accounts.
+New evidence suggests that this eruption could have taken place centuries later, and may have been responsible for a global cooling event, with failed crops and famines as noted in Chinese, Irish, Byzantine and Roman historical accounts.
 It has been proposed that this event was the immediate cause for the Early Classic hiatus, and the decline of Teotihuacan.
 The debate, however, continues.

 The site was later reoccupied as a farming village.
 The structures excavated are of simple wattle and daub, and/or adobe construction, and consist of humble houses, store rooms, a sweat bath, and a shaman’s structure.
 It is assumed that the site was a satellite community of the important civic/ceremonial center of San Andres located nearby.